Removing Volumes

 maprcli volume remove -name <volume name>

-- cldb.purge.delay.hours — Time to wait (in hours) to trigger purge of any volume after CLDB becomes master.
+• cldb.purge.delay.hours — Time to wait (in hours) to trigger purge of any volume after CLDB becomes primary.
 The default value is 1 hour.